bmatsuo/lark/docs/exec.md

     > lark.exec('cp', 'a.txt', 'b.txt')

-The above example executes the "cp" command with a two arguments, the string "a.txt" and the string "b.txt".
-The lark.exec() will not accept the command as a single string like the os.system() function requires.
+The above example executes the "cp" command with two arguments, the string "a.txt" and the string "b.txt".
+The lark.exec() function will not accept the command as a single string like the os.system() function requires.

     > os.system('cp a.txt b.txt')